A Guide to Ruby Jewellery

-Red is often associated with passion and romance, so ruby jewellery is often gifted to loved ones or featured in engagement rings.
+Red is often associated with passion and romance, so ruby jewellery is often gifted to loved ones, while vintage ruby engagement rings are a consistently popular choice. or featured in engagement rings.
 They are also associated with 40th wedding anniversaries as well as being the birthstone for the astrological sign of Cancer and the birthstone of July.
 There are plenty of excuses to invest in ruby jewellery!

 If you’re interested in adding some of these bold gemstones to your collection, we’ve put together a beginner’s guide to rubies that can help you.
 Read on for an introduction to the basics of rubies and a few guidelines as to what to look out for when buying.